XHTV-TDT: History

 In 1955, XHTV became a part of Telesistema Mexicano, and, as consequence, it moved to the new Televicentro facilities shared by the three stations.
+The station produced telenovelas until 1961, with Niebla being the last one.
+Since then, telenovelas were largely produced for Canal 2.

 In 2001, XHTV began using the name 4TV with a program lineup targeted at the Mexico City area; from January 2003 it adopted a new logo and the slogan El Canal de la Ciudad (The City Channel).
 For the 2009-2010 season of the channel, its morning program Matutino Express increased its length by one hour and Ellas con estrellas moved to an 11am timeslot.
 Its former late afternoon slot was filled by canned programming.

 On August 30, 2010 (sixty years after the channel was founded), the channel's name was changed to FOROtv (literally "Forum TV"), with most of Televisa's news programs moved here, such as Las Noticias por Adela (from XEQ), and with new news and talk programs being created.
 Prior to this, the channel, under the name of Canal de la Ciudad ("The City's Channel"), broadcast programs targeted at Mexico City's metro area, as well as reruns of American series and blocks of Mexican movies.

 Under this format, the channel seeks to emulate the success achieved by its predecessor ECO (which operated from 1988 to 2001).
 It competes in a crowded cable news space with such channels as TV Azteca's adn40 and Azteca Noticias, Telefórmula, Efekto TV, CNN en Español, Excélsior TV, and Milenio Televisión, among others.